 Make sure your lawn mower us ready to go!
 With all the nitrogen being applied, be prepared to mow often.
 Frequent mowings during nitrogen blitz will help ensure you’re adhering to the 1/3 rule (never mowing more than 1/3 of the grass blades at a time) and help thicken your turf.

 Another thing to be mindful of during nitrogen blitz is that urea (or fast-release nitrogen) requires water to get into the soil, activate the nitrogen and allow the roots to uptake the nutrients into the grass.
 So be sure your irrigation is working, and keep an eye on the weather forecast.
 As the season progresses, frost is imminent.
 So time your nitrogen applications and watering schedule accordingly.

 Finally, stop feeding when the grass begins to slow down its top growth.
 This is a good indication that the temps are too cool, and the grass will start to store the nutrients for the long winter break.
 This timing can vary depending on where you live, but for Massachusetts this is sometime around Halloween.
 Continue to mow, preferably in the afternoon, a few weeks after your last nitrogen blitz application.

 I’m located in Massachusetts and my nitrogen blitz feedings began last week.
-Generally my final applications to prepare my lawn for winter will be 10-0-20 Winter Survival, fast-acting lime, and a curative rate application of 14.3 Propiconazole just prior to the ground freezing.
+Generally my final applications to prepare my lawn for winter will be 10-0-14 Winter Fertilizer, a fast-acting lime, and a curative rate application of 14.3 Propiconazole just prior to the ground freezing.